aristocratos/btop/README.md

 None

-But will need G++ 10 or Clang 11 if compiling from source.
+But will need G++ 10 if compiling from source.

 ## Screenshots